-BlackBerry Z10 and BlackBerry Q10 officially introducedAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Z10 and BlackBerry Q10 officially introducedAlex Wagner - Editorial Director of News and Content

 The run up to BlackBerry 10 has been long one filled with leaks, teases, rumors and more, but today that all came to an end today as BlackBerry CEO Thorsten Heins officially launched its new mobile operating system.
 The full-touch model on the left in the image above is known as the Z10, while the QWERTY-equipped model on the right is the Q10.
 The Z10 features a 4.2-inch 1280x768 touchscreen and will be offered in both black and white.
 Also packed into the Z10's body is a 1.5GHz dual-core processor, 8-megapixel rear/2-megapixel front cameras, 2GB RAM, 16GB storage, microSD slot, micro-HDMI out and NFC.
 An 1,800mAh battery can be found under the Z10's hood.